-Various models/ helps understanding Web components|
+Various models/ helps understanding web components

 Tool for thought: the Web Interaction Model

-Compare various models as aids in understanding the components of the Web.
+Compare Various Models as aids in understanding the components of the Web.

+A number of different models explain how particular elements of the Web work, but the Web Interaction Model illustrates how these complex processeswork together.
 Whereas other models are effective at illustrating the way technologies work, the Web Interaction Model is especially effective at accounting for the dynamic interaction between the user (including users who design pages as well as the end user)

 and those complex technologies.
 Before learning the full implications of applying this model, however, it is useful to compare other Web models.